What is an advance directive for health care?

 If you become unable to make and communicate decisions about your health care and you have an advance directive, then your health care representative will have the authority to make health care decisions for you.
 If you do not have an advance directive, someone may have to go to court and be appointed as your guardian in order to make health care decisions for you.

-Confidentiality laws prohibit doctors from sharing health care information with anyone except the patient, unless the patient authorizes the doctor to share this information with someone else.
+The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) and state confidentiality laws prohibit doctors and other health care providers from sharing health care information with the patient’s family members or friends, unless the patient authorizes the health care provider to share the information.
 In some cases, the result of these laws is that family members are left in the dark during a medical crisis involving a loved one.
-By appointing a health care representative in an advance directive, a patient authorizes his or her doctor to share health care information with the representative.
+By appointing a health care representative in an advance directive, a patient authorizes his or her health care providers to share information with the representative during a time when the patient is not capable of making and communicating decisions about his or her health care.

 Are there disadvantages to having an advance directive for health care?

 There will not be a court or a government agency watching over the health care representative to make sure that he or she is making necessary health care decisions.
-A doctor, a hospital, or another health care provider may refuse to accept the authority of the health care representative if there is a question about your ability to make your own health care decisions or if there is a disagreement among family members about important decisions.
+A doctor, a hospital, or another health care provider may refuse to accept the authority of the health care representative if there is a question about your ability to make your own health care decisions or if family members disagree about important decisions.

 Does an attorney have to prepare the advance directive for health care?